mdda/mdda.github.io/_posts/AI/2016-11-17-layers-on-top-of-tensorflow.md

 Documentation is very limited (mainly read-the-code), but the [code is in GitHub](https://github.com/buriburisuri/sugartensor), and makes the interesting choice of putting itself on the TensorFlow tensor variable structure itself, with the prefix ```sg_``` to avoid polluting the namespace.
-This is somewhere in between {clever, ingenious, convenient} and nasty (TBD).
+This is somewhere in between \{clever, ingenious, convenient\} and nasty (TBD).
 And it also means that these sugar methods can be chained (like ```prettytensor```, without requiring special wrapping).

 Code from [main repository README](https://github.com/buriburisuri/sugartensor) :